 After you get licensed, you will need to renew every two years, and pay a $53 fee.
 Wisconsin also requires 24 continuing education credits every two years.
 To make sure you have a clear picture of what you need to do to earn your massage therapist license in Wisconsin, start talking to schools in your area today to start charting your course to success.

 Wisconsin Massage Therapy Careers

 Average yearly salary for massage therapy in Wisconsin

 All over Wisconsin, the need for massage therapists is growing.
-Between 2012 and 2022, O*Net anticipates a 12% increase in Wisconsin massage therapy jobs.
+Between 2016 and 2026, CareerOneStop anticipates an 18% increase in Wisconsin massage therapy jobs.
 The job outlook may be better in tourist areas, such as Door County and Wisconsin Dells.
 Massage therapy salaries in Wisconsin tend to be in line with nationally reported incomes.
-The average salary for a Wisconsin massage therapist is $34,800 per year (O*Net, 2014).
+The average salary for a Wisconsin massage therapist is $42,510 per year (O*Net, 2020).